-The mission of the BIH Core Facility Stem Cells is to support basic and translational research by facilitating all aspects of human induced pluripotent stem cell (hiPSC) technology including the derivation, differentiation and distribution of hiPS cells.
+The mission of the Technology Platform Pluripotent Stem Cells of the Max Delbrück Center is to support basic and translational research by facilitating all aspects of human induced pluripotent stem cell (hiPSC) technology including the derivation, genetic manipulation, differentiation, and distribution of hiPS cells.

 Induction of pluripotency is one of the most important scientific discoveries within the last few years.
 This technique allows researchers to obtain pluripotent stem cells without the controversial destruction of embryos, providing a novel and powerful tool for disease modeling and drug screening approaches.

 Induced pluripotent stem cells (iPSCs) have characteristics and differentiation capacities similar to embryonic stem cell and also give rise to tissues of all three germ layers as well as whole organisms.
 Therefore iPSCs provide an unlimited source of proliferating cells without loss of functionality.
 The use of iPSCs has tremendous advantages in broad research areas of molecular mechanisms of diseases, drug testing, development of regeneration therapies and may pave the avenue towards personalized medicine.

 The description of the induction of pluripotency dramatically altered the previous dogma of cellular differentiation as a unidirectional, nonreversible developmental process, resulting in a paradigm shift in the field of developmental biology.
 For the breakthrough discovery Sir John B. Gurdon and Shinya Yamanaka were jointly awarded with the Nobel Prize in Physiology or Medicine 2012 "for the discovery that mature cells can be reprogrammed to become pluripotent”.

 From somatic cell isolation to application

 We apply our expertise in different types of CRISPR/Cas genome engineering methods in order to facilitate flexible and affordable gene-editing services in pluripotent stem cells.